 - Influencers can do live collaborations.
 Streaming with another influencer doubles your audience and exposes more people to your channel and the brand you’re promoting.
 You can easily do one live stream on two channels simultaneously by using Restream Pairs.
 Simply create an event for the upcoming stream using Restream Events and send a link to join to your partner streamer.

 - Algorithms love live streaming more.
 On platforms like Facebook and Instagram, users who are live appear at the top of the feeds of their followers.
 Going live increases your visibility on these platforms.

 Why influencers should multistream

 It’s clear that live streaming benefits influencers.
 But what if you could expand your audience faster and grow your reach further?
 By multistreaming — streaming to multiple platforms simultaneously — you can.
-Go live on YouTube, Facebook, Twitch, Twitter, and more than thirty other platforms all at once by using a multistreaming tool like Restream.
+Go live on YouTube, Facebook, Twitch, Twitter, and other popular platforms all at once by using a multistreaming tool like Restream.

 By multistreaming, you don’t have to decide which of your platforms your target audience is most likely to be on.
 Nor do you force your fans to watch you on a platform they don’t use.
 You meet your audience where they are, increasing your discoverability.
 You’ve already put the work in to build your following on various platforms, so why not engage all of them?

 Today, live streaming is accessible enough that any influencer can easily start doing it.
 If you’re new at it and want your marketing efforts to pay off, however, keep these tips in mind.

 On many major platforms, you can go live from your smartphone using its mic and camera.
 While streaming this way is super easy, you don’t have much control over the quality of your stream.
 To stand out from other content creators and influencers, you need high-quality live streams, which require decent equipment.